Dorothy Kilner

 Dorothy Kilner (17 February 1755 – 5 February 1836), who used the pseudonyms M. P. and Mary Pelham, was a prolific English writer of children's books.
-She combined a didactic approarch with a strong knowledge of children's character.
+She combined a didactic approach with a strong knowledge of children's character.
 Her best known work was The Life and Perambulation of a Mouse (1784).

 Life

 Dorothy was born on 17 February 1755, probably at Woodford, Essex as the youngest of five children of Thomas Kilner (1719–1804), public servant and landowner, and his wife, Frances, née Ayscough (1718–1768).
 The family moved to Maryland Point, then in Essex, in 1759.

 Kilner was much inspired by a friendship that began in childhood with Mary Ann Maze (Mary Ann Kilner, 1753–1831).
 This involved exchanging copious verse letters on religious and personal matters.
 When Maze married Dorothy's brother Thomas Kilner (1750–1812) in 1774, Dorothy moved into their house in Spitalfields, London and helped to bring up their five children.
 Both Dorothy and Mary Ann became prolific writers of books for children.
 The family moved to Margate in 1787 and to Dorothy's father's house at Maryland Point in 1789.
 Predeceased by most of her family, Dorothy became an invalid after a back injury in 1817, and her mind became unhinged in her later years, but she was looked after by her niece Frances and her grand-niece Maria.
 She died on 5 February 1836 and was buried in West Ham.